The Problems of the Week Program

 The Math Forum offers an integrated program based on our award-winning Problems of the Week.
 The program has three components:

-- Problems of the Week (PoWs) and Write Math with the Math Forum, including teacher support materials.
+- Problems of the Week (PoWs) and Write Math: PoWs by Standard, including teacher support materials.

 - Problem Solving and Communication Activity Series, focused on strategic competence and writing fluency.